 So what strategies can you employ to better communicate with older adults?

 - Consider hiring professional help.
 First, consider hiring professional help.
-Hiring a private care service can make sure that a dedicated person is available to take care of your loved one and communicate with them on a regular basis.
+Hiring a private care service, such as an assisted living facility, can make sure that a dedicated person is available to take care of your loved one and communicate with them on a regular basis.
 You should still make an effort to communicate with them, but a private care service can make things significantly easier for you.

 - Talk about only one topic at a time.
 For the most part, it’s better to keep your conversations as focused as possible.
 Talk about only one topic at a time, rather than jumping from one topic to another in a fluid manner.
 If you change topics too quickly, or if you speak too quickly in general, you might end up losing your audience.